What Is a Dead Zone?

 When there are excessive amounts of nitrogen and phosphorus in the water, algae can bloom to harmful levels.
 Dead zones form when the algae die, sink to the bottom, and are decomposed by bacteria—a process that strips dissolved oxygen from the surrounding water.
 Dense algal blooms also block sunlight, which prevents underwater grasses from growing.
 In turn, the animals that depend on these grasses for food and shelter suffer, as well.

 Once a dead zone forms, other factors can influence its size and duration.
 For example, wind can mix oxygen from the surface into deeper water and help break up dead zones.
 Hot temperatures can make dead zones worse by warming a layer of surface water that locks colder, denser water below where oxygen from the surface can’t mix in.
+Heavy rainfall increases the amount of pollution washed into waterways.

 But while weather can play a role, the best way to reduce algal blooms and dead zones is to stop pollution at its source by implementing the Chesapeake Clean Water Blueprint.